 In 1974, Hill College opened the Cleburne Extension Center.
 Since this time, Cleburne and Johnson County have experienced steady growth and so has the college.
 The campus was initially located on West Henderson Street in Cleburne at the site of the old Johnson County fair grounds.
 In 1987, over 75,000 square feet of warehouse space on Westhill Street was converted into a much needed occupational center.
-That space is still being used as the automotive technology, welding technology, and air conditioning/refrigeration technology center.
+That space is still being used as the welding technology center.